marek-chadim/Econ/resources/README.md

 - Contemporary tools for data analysis: broad and less technical treatment of key topics in statistical learning.

 ### CausalML
-- SEMs, DAGs and SCMs + Debiased Machine Learning methods for inference in such models using modern predictive tools.
+- SEMs, DAGs and SCMs + Debiased Machine Learning methods for inference in models using modern predictive tools.